conan-io/docs/reference/conanfile/methods.rst

 set_name(), set_version()
 --------------------------
-Allow defining the name and version of the package dynamically.
-The following example defines the package name reading from a *name.txt* text file, and the version from the branch and commit of the git repository in which this recipe lives.
+Dynamically define "name" and "version" attributes in the recipe with these methods.
+The following example defines the package name reading it from a "name.txt" file and the version from the branch and commit of the recipe's repository.

 ..  code-block:: python